 Colour usually manifests itself in a diamond as a shade of yellow or brown.
 This is why a diamond’s colour grade is based on its lack of colour rather than it’s apparent colour.
 Facets Singapore offers the entire range of (grades D-Z) diamonds for both our trade customers as well as diamond connoisseurs.
 To ensure that any natural colour present is typically undetectable to the unaided eye, aim for diamonds in the colourless and near-colourless range.

 Many diamonds emit a visible light called fluorescence when they’re exposed to ultraviolet (UV) radiation.
 Although invisible to the human eye, UV radiation is ubiquitous.
 Sunlight contains it and fluorescent lights emit it too.
 Naturally, approximately 30–40% of all diamonds have a level of fluorescence inherent to them.
-Blue is the most common fluorescent colour in gem-quality diamonds, but other colour possibilities include: white, yellow and orange!
-This means if you take your diamond to a night club with UV lighting, there is a good chance your medium-strong fluorescent diamond will glow on the dance floor, how cool?
+Blue is the most common colour of fluorescence in gem-quality diamonds, but other less often seen colours include: white, yellow and orange!
+This means if you take your diamond to a night club with UV lighting, there is a good chance your medium- strong fluorescent diamond will glow on the dance floor, how cool?

 The GIA and other reputable labs grade diamond fluorescence using: None, faint, medium, strong & very strong.
 Although there is a cost benefit associated with buying diamonds with faint, medium and strong fluorescence, there is no scientific evidence that a fluorescence level of less than strong has any influence on perceived colour.
 This means that all things equal, a faint fluorescence diamond can be an attractive buy as it would be approximately 3–7 % cheaper than an equivalent ‘none’ fluorescence graded diamond.